 Check that your phone is unlocked

 A locked phone only works on one carrier's network.
 Most phones sold in the past 3 years are unlocked by default.
-To check: go to Settings → General → About (iPhone) or Settings → Connections → More connection settings → Network unlock (Android).
-If it's locked, contact your current carrier — they're legally required to unlock it once your device is paid off.
+To check: go to Settings β General β About (iPhone) or Settings β Connections β More connection settings β Network unlock (Android).
+If it's locked, contact your current carrier β unlock eligibility depends on the carrier's policy and your device status.

 Step 2